-HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 12:115 (February 1986), repromulgated LR 49:309 (February 2023), amended LR 49:906 (May 2023).
+HISTORICAL NOTE: Promulgated by the Department of Natural Resources, Office of Conservation, LR 12:115 (February 1986), repromulgated LR 49:309 (February 2023).

 Chapter 43.
 Design Requirements for Carbon Dioxide Pipelines

 A. This Chapter prescribes minimum design requirements for new carbon dioxide pipeline systems constructed with steel pipe and for relocating, replacing or otherwise changing existing systems constructed with steel pipe.
 However, it does not apply to the movement of line pipe covered by §4929.